Ergus/ArgParseBash/README.md

 	In case of float it accepts formats like 3.14 or 3.

 	In case of Enum if checks that the enum is one of the valid options.

+	In case of timer the expected format is: H+:mm:ss.

+		mm and ss are limited to 00 -> 60.
+But H+ means any valid positive integer.

 	String is not validated because all the bash strings are valid.